osome-iu/BotSlayer-CE/README.md

 # BotSlayer-CE (Community Edition)

+## System Overview

+BotSlayer consists of three parts, namely backend, middleware, and frontend.
+Each of these parts are in some sense standalone with certain APIs exposed.
+Frontend and backend should not interact directly due to security concern.

+### Backend

+Backend have three building blocks, the `BotometerLite` module, the `bev_backend` module, and the database.
+`BotometerLite` module is an external module that generates bot scores on the fly, therefore we do not describe it here.
+Interested reader can read the related ReadMe at the `BotometerLite` repository.

+The `bev_backend` module includes the following:

+- `SQL` script to create database
+- `Python` crawler script (control by `circus` manager)

+We use `PostgreSQL` as our database to host the collected tweets.
+The database uses three tables to hold tweet data, a table for raw tweet jsons (called `twtjson`), one for entities (called `entity`), and a cross-sectional table between the two (called `entitytwt`).
+The foreign keys enable easy management via deletion on cascade, and should not be removed without significant discussion.

+We adopt `asyncpg` as the driver for `PSQL`, because the traditional `psycopg2` has a non-compatible license.
+In `Python3`, `asyncpg` is pretty much the only actively developed/maintained driver module for `PSQL`.
+Note that the async functionality is NOT why we picked it.
+If in the future there are better choice, we shall switch to avoid the extra `async/await` syntax in code.

+We interact with `Twitter`'s streaming API using the `Twython` module. `Tweepy` was our choice at first, but it lacked the features to allow streaming `extended_tweet` contents.

+### Middleware

+The middleware is mainly the `Python` file: `application.py` in the `middleware` folder.
+This is a `Flask` app that serves the frontend distribution (`dist`) folder and handles API calls from the frontend.

+### Frontend

+The frontend is built with `Vue`.
+The only components used are ones installed with `npm` and imported in `main.js`.

+`App.vue` handles the navbar and router links to the other pages below:

+ - `About.vue` is a page detailing a short description of what BotSlayer is used for.
+ - `Config.vue` is the configuration page where the user should enter their desired query and twitter keys.
+ - `DataPage.vue` acts as the landing page.
+It's where all of the data is shown in a table format with connectivity to Hoaxy, Twitter, and Google.
+This page also contains other forms of analysis like the timeline charts and the `Time Warp` feature that allows users to view prior data, considering BotSlayer is set up for things happening now (in relation to the last 4 hours).
+ - `Help.vue` contains the FAQ and some links to Twitter documentation for getting developer keys and for understanding how their streaming queries should be formatted.

+### Entrypoints

+The `Dockerfile` uses `SupervisorD` to manager multiple entry points.
+This has been the old way to have multiple applications in the same `Docker` container.

+The backend will launch via two entrypoints.
+First, the database will launch at port `5432`.
+Then the crawler will start up through the process manager `circusd`.
+If the crawler process exits for any reason, `circusd` will log the error message and restart the process.

+The frontend is compiled by `Vue`/`npm` into the `dist` folder, which the `middleware` file `application.py`, using `Flask`, serves on port `5000`.

+`nginx` doubles as BotSlayer's webserver and reverse proxy.
+It gzips all data sent to the browser and allows the user to go directly to their instance's IP address, as opposed to adding the port to the end, like so: `:5000`

 ## Installation instructions

 To install BotSlayer-CE on any linux machine, user needs to first properly install the container software `docker`.
 Please follow the instructions on [Docker's website](https://docs.docker.com/install/).
 Please remember to add your current user to the `docker` user group, which will avoid the `sudo` command in using `docker`.